Social Media: Expectations vs Reality

 Reality: Effectively managing the social media presence of multiple businesses is hard work.
 You have to be an expert multitasker to juggle clients.
 It’s a job for someone with a very eclectic set of skills.
 You have to write in a variety of voices.
 It’s critical to analyze your competitors, which takes a lot of time.
 You have to research the industry your client is in and really understand what drives the consumers.
 It’s also not easy to create interesting content every day; my job is to be interesting, fun and relatable each day while still promoting the business (without being too much like an ad).

 Lesson: There’s a reason why my job exists.
 Social media is time-consuming and research-intensive.
 Whoever runs social media has to be a great multitasker and needs to have a very thorough understanding of the internet and its culture.
 They also need to be able to set aside time to write for and manage the social media accounts, analyze the results, and strategize on how to improve.
 Like doctors, they need to be relatively “on-call” to make sure they are able to respond to any negative publicity.
 In short, social media is not a 9-to-5 job.
 This is why businesses allow their social media accounts to be managed by other people.
 This is also why you see a lot of millenials handling the accounts; we’re digital natives and born multitaskers who don’t consider 9-to-5 a reality.

 Obviously, I’m no social media expert (you can find them everywhere, if you listen to all the “Gurus” out there).
 I have learned a great deal from my experience over the summer.
 I’ve had some missteps and some days it feels like nobody is listening; the reality is rarely going to match your expectations.
 However, I’m learning.
 I’ve picked up a lot of information about social media, and by being a lifelong student, I know I can learn even more.

-- RT @PrinceTweets2U: having brunch on a spaceship 3 days ago
+- RT @PrinceTweets2U: if banksy was a dog he would be called barksy lol 3 days ago